.email domain | Buy and register a domain in minutes

 A domain for email solutions

-As a newer gTLD, .email offers a chance for short, memorable domain names.
-Secure yours today.
+As a newer generic top-level domain (gTLD), a .email extension offers you a better chance of securing a short and memorable domain name.

-Create email accounts like yourname@yourbrand.email to drive traffic and enhance brand visibility.
+Advertise your brand with every email sent by creating email accounts like yourname{'@'}yourbrand.email.
+This simple step can help drive more traffic to your website.

 .email domain FAQs